buehler/mcs-event-driven-systems/README.md

 - In general: if a robot is not able to pick up a certain part
 - If the delivery contains wrong information about the amount of parts
 - If during the inventoring process, parts are lost

+## Process Model Information
+### Error Scenarios
+Error scenarios are currently managed with manual intervention.
+We decided to wait for 5 seconds for events to occur.
+Otherwise a manual intervention is triggered.
+After resolving the last step is repeated.